exposit/pythia-oracle/HELP.md

 > [Visible Quirk] very pale<br>
 > [Non-Visible Quirk] lacks self-confidence<br>

+"Hair" and "Eyes" return suitable eye colors for normal (albeit somewhat dramatic) people, weighted slightly towards browns.

+__Tags & Conditions__

+These are one word keywords ("easy-going", "brave") suitable for using as Tags, Ingrained Conditions, or personality descriptions.

+"Personal", "Profession", and "Family" are from *Heirs of Sea and Shadow*, while "General", "Pulp", "Ingenue", and "Hero" are from *Calypso*.
+"All" pulls all the Calypso options into one big pool.

 __Motivations__

 These are different ways of getting character motivations, goals, and outlook.
 You generally won't roll all or even most of these per character.
 I almost always do "Wheel" and "Immediate Goals".